Aldin322/Aldin322/README.md

 ### Features

-- Python chess engine biased toward initiative, king attacks, and speculative sacrifices.
+- Python chess engine biased toward initiative, king attacks, and selectively sound sacrifices.
-- Alpha-beta search with move ordering, killer moves, quiescence search, and tapered evaluation.
+- Alpha-beta search with deep pruning, killer/history heuristics, tapered evaluation, and new pawn/rook/king heuristics to keep play around the 2400 level.
-- FastAPI-powered web server exposing REST endpoints and a responsive front-end with Unicode pieces and move log.
+- FastAPI-powered web server exposing REST endpoints and a responsive front-end with Unicode pieces, move log, and a board overlay that locks interaction while the engine is thinking.
+- Coordinate-aware move API that accepts either UCI strings or square-based payloads, protecting the server from malformed client submissions.

 ### Getting started